crashoverride777/swifty-receipt-validator/README.md

 # Additional Validation Checks

-If you would like to handle additional security checks you can use the response (optional dictionary) that is returned in the completion handler.
-Use the 4 keys in the ResponseKey enum to access the individual parts of the reponse.
-You can than use the InfoField enum keys to get specific values.
+If you would like to handle additional validation checks you can use the response (optional dictionary) that is returned in the completion handler.
+Use the 4 keys in the ResponseKey enum to access the inital parts of the reponse.

 e.g

 ```swift
 SwiftyReceipValidator.validate(forProductID: productID, sharedSecret: "") { (success, response) in